 Gong Xi Fa Cai!
 Singapore's a great place to celebrate the Chinese New Year.
 During this celebration amidst fun and festivities, cymbals clashing and lions dancing, the island ushers in the new year under the relevant Chinese zodiac sign.

-- Night Safari Tour
+- Skip-the-Line: Night Safari Admission with Transfer

 Singapore River Hong Bao Carnival